 The San Francisco Board of Supervisors approved a series of amendments to the San Francisco Building and Health Codes, generally referred to as the Construction Dust Control Ordinance (Ordinance No. 176-08, effective August 29, 2008).
-The intent of this ordinance is to reduce the quantity of fugitive dust generated during site preparation, demolition, and construction work in order to protect the health of the general public and of on-site workers, to minimize public nuisance complaints, and to avoid orders to stop work by the DBI.
-Project-related construction activities would result in construction dust, primarily from ground-disturbing activities.
-In compliance with the Construction Dust Control Ordinance, the project sponsor and contractor responsible for construction activities at the project site would be required to control construction dust on the site through a combination of watering disturbed areas, covering stockpiled materials, sweeping streets and sidewalks, and other measures.
-The regulations and procedures set forth in the Construction Dust Control Ordinance would ensure that construction dust impacts would not be significant.
+The intent of this ordinance is to reduce amount of fugitive dust emissions generated during and construction to protect the health of the general public, on-site workers, and minimize public nuisance complaints, and avoid orders to stop work by the DBI.
+The proposed project would include activities that would result in construction dust, primarily from the exterior rehabilitation and foundation work.

+In compliance with the Construction Dust Control Ordinance, the project sponsor and contractor responsible for construction activities would be required to implement a combination of measures to reduce construction dust including removing debris and routinely sweeping sidewalks.
+The regulations and procedures set forth in the Construction Dust Control Ordinance would ensure construction dust impacts would not be significant.